Thomas Nagel

 The best books on Navigating the Future: a reading list for young adults, recommended by Chris Kutarna

-We are living in times of unprecedented uncertainty and upheaval – and of unprecedented progress and opportunity too.
-Chris Kutarna, political scientist and co-author of Age of Discovery, here selects five books that will help young adults navigate this uncertain future and achieve their full potential.
+We are living in times of unprecedented uncertainty and upheaval – and of unprecedented progress and opportunity.
+Chris Kutarna, political scientist and co-author of Age of Discovery, selects five books to help young adults navigate an uncertain future and achieve their full potential.

 -